Work Expectations & Daily Routines

 - participating in discussions about direction for the farm community

-We ask that participants have familiarity with and/or willingness to learn about Holistic Management and/or Permaculture design, as we will be using these frameworks and principles for decision-making and farm planning.
-We will be practicing non-violent communication throughout the residency, and will be regularly hosting farm meetings and check-ins.
+We ask that participants have familiarity with and/or willingness to learn about Holistic Management and Permaculture design, as we will be using these frameworks and principles for decision-making and farm planning.
+We practice non-violent communication and will be regularly hosting farm meetings and check-ins.

 Work clothes will be required for all kinds of jobs in all types of weather.
 This will include rain gear, coveralls, rubber boots, work gloves, and work boots.
 If you have farm or gardening tools that you enjoy using and can bring along, please do.